Supernova Strikers: Impact

-Supernova Strikers was a huge success, with a total of 20 million attendees at the Palacio de los Deportes and 4 million subscribers at its peak.
+Supernova Strikers was a huge success, with a total of 20 thousand attendees at the Palacio de los Deportes and 4 million subscribers at its peak.
 The event surpassed 10 million viewers across the various platforms it was broadcast on, surpassing the 9 million viewers its Spanish counterpart, La Velada del Año, had achieved weeks earlier.

 Across the broadcasts, DAZN recorded 4.3 million viewers.